metamorph-inc/openmeta-mms/docs/testbenches/testbench_utilities.rst

-Depending how few different components and properties you have in your OpenMETA model, it may be possible to use Value Flow to wire all the needed values out of your model, but as the complexity of the model increases, it quickly becomes infeasible to wire out every property you want to extracted from a system model.
+Depending how few different components and properties you have in your OpenMETA model, it may be possible to use Value Flow to wire all the needed values out of your model, but as the complexity of the model increases, it quickly becomes infeasible to wire out every property you want to extract from a system model.
 The **customProcessor.py** script was designed to make the task of gathering values easier.